bare ingredients - a foodie site for food lovers

 Scottish Pancakes with Jam and Clotted Cream

-These are delicious small pancakes that I am regularly served by my grandmother in law in Scotland.
-She always serves them with whatever berry variety of jam she or a friend has made but to be indulgent I like them with lots of good rich clotted cream as well.
+These are delicious small pancakes that my husband's grandma would regularly serve when we visited her.
+She always serves them with whatever berry variety of jam she or a friend has made, but to be indulgent I like them with lots of good rich clotted cream as well.
 The pancake mixture is much thicker than the thin variety of pancakes.

 Ingredients